 What Are African Violets?

 If you are in need of some flowering companions to get you through the cold days of winter, look for a plant that hails from the southern hemisphere, the African violet.

-African violets (Saintpaulia ionantha) are native to Tanzania and get their Latin name from a 19th century colonial official and amateur botanist, Baron Walter von Saint Paul, who was stationed in the east African country known then as Tanganyika.
+African violets, Streptocarpus ionanthus (formerly Saintpaulia ionantha), are native to Tanzania and get their original Latin name from a 19th century colonial official and amateur botanist, Baron Walter von Saint Paul-Illaire, who was stationed in the east African country known then as Tanganyika.

 He sent specimens of these wild violets home to his father in Germany and in a very short time African violet seeds and plants were available all over Europe.

 Though these dainty flowers may look fragile they are pretty tough plants and easy to grow on a warm sunny windowsill.
 The blossoms come in a wide range of colors including all shades of purple, blue, pink, red, bi-colors, and white with single and double-flowering forms.
 Their fuzzy foliage is attractive as well with some leaves having ruffled edges or variegated with white and green.

 These plants have few demands but will reward you with almost constant bloom if they are happy.